Version 1.3, last updated: March 31, 2021

 We, joint data controllers, determine the categories and purposes of personal data to be processed.
-We process job candidates' data on the basis of this Policy.
+We process job candidates’ data on the basis of this Policy.
 We jointly control the processing of the data and are responsible for processing your personal data.
 We receive personal data from you or from references you specify while applying for a job position.
 We are also responsible for processing your personal data as described in this Policy.
-Please carry out your rights as described in this policy with the JetBrains company with which you have a contractual relationship.
+Please carry out your rights as described in this policy with the JetBrains company with which you have or plan to have a contractual relationship.

 We have implemented EU Standard Contractual Clauses to provide for the security of your personal data within the entire JetBrains Group.
 As a result, your personal data may be safely shared with other companies in our group that are located in countries outside the EEA that do not require a level of data protection similar to the EU standard (such as Russia).
 If you require more information, please contact us at email@example.com.

 This document provides information about what types of personal data we process within the recruitment process.
 You will find information about the processing of your personal information based on your consent or other legal reasons, for what purposes we process the data, whether we pass it on to you, and what rights and responsibilities you have in connection with processing your personal information.

 1. We process some of this personal data for the jointly defined purposes.
 This may include:

 – a. identification data, which include, in particular, first and last names, sex, title, date of birth, and photo;

 – b. contact details, which means personal information that allows us to contact you, in particular, contact address, phone number, and email address;

 – c. data related to work performance, which means, in particular, information about your education, training, previous experience, and references;